 This agreement between the states, coupled with the federal government’s requirements for maximizing efficiency in cars and trucks, together mean that we’re going to save money, lower greenhouse gases and conventional air pollutants, and create jobs.

-Finally, if you think that real men don’t eat quiche or drive electric vehicles, check out the White Zombie here, from 18:50 to 23:30.
-Question Internal Combustion.
+Finally, if you think that real men don’t eat quiche or drive electric vehicles, check out the White Zombie here.